alexeyrodriguez/toktts/README.md

  in a single machine, no phonemizer, also no input text tokenization (one character is one token).
  * Also there is no text normalization (e.g. `1` to `one`, it would be great to add it)

-For see some quick examples, please see the example Notebook here:
+For some quick examples, see the example Notebook here:
 [sample_from_model.ipynb](https://nbviewer.org/github/alexeyrodriguez/toktts/blob/main/sample_from_model.ipynb)

 # Setup